mindee/devrel/README.md

 ## Developer Relations at Mindee

 ### Our Mission
 We help developers be successful by nurturing a healthy and welcoming community around the Mindee ecosystem.
-This means listening to, inspiring, educating, and supporting our community however we can.
+This means listening to, advocating for, inspiring, educating, and supporting our community however we can.

 ### The 3Cs